 - You have had gestational diabetes, or you have given birth to at least one baby weighing more than 9 pounds.

-- Your blood pressure is 140/90 or higher, or you have been told by a doctor that you have high blood pressure.
+- You have high blood pressure (140/90 or higher), or you have been told by a doctor that you have high blood pressure.

-- Your cholesterol levels are high.
+- Your have high cholesterol.
 Your HDL cholesterol ("good" cholesterol) is 35 or lower, or your triglyceride level is 250 or higher.

-- You get brisk exercise fewer than three times a week.
+- You don't get at least an hour of brisk exercise three times a week.

 Preventing Type 2 Diabetes